napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 #### Authors

 Plugin authors displayed on your listing.
-The hub will use this information unless you provide a `CITATION.cff` file (see [Citation information](#citation-information)).
+The hub will display this information on the search page and on your plugin's page.

 ```toml
 [project]